Unity-Technologies/ml-agents/docs/Python-API-Documentation.md

 <a name="mlagents_envs.base_env"></a>
 # mlagents\_envs.base\_env

-Python Environment API for the ML-Agents toolkit
+Python Environment API for the ML-Agents Toolkit
 The aim of this API is to expose Agents evolving in a simulation to perform reinforcement learning on.
 This API supports multi-agent scenarios and groups similar Agents (same